 A continuation of the basic course involving sight singing and ear training, with an emphasis on the aural identification of the elements of music.
 The course includes melodic, rhythmic, and harmonic dictation.
 Both semesters, one hour.
-Prerequisite: MT 103 or Music Theory Placement Test.
+Prerequisite: Music Theory Placement Test or MT 103.